 When you’re already executing all of the Instagram-best practices, the likelihood of creating an Instagram with a fast-growing engaged audience usually depends on:

 1. The number of similar content creators within your content niche.

 In other words, how many other Instagram accounts are talking about and creating content about the same (or very similar) topic you are?
 The higher the number of accounts with comparable content within your content niche, the lower the likelihood of your account rapidly growing an organic audience, relative to the others.

 This became clear when I compared the number of similar accounts in the content categories of my 5 high-growth accounts vs my 15 low-growth accounts.
 The 15 low-growth accounts were all in “popular” Instagram communities that already had a lot of accounts talking about the same topic in a similar way I was.
 The 5 high-growth accounts were all in niche (much smaller and specific), growing communities that didn’t have many other accounts creating content in a similar way.

 Example: I started @yogaselector because Yoga is a vast content community that I thought I could easily stand out and grow in.
 However, there are many other similar Yoga-related accounts people could choose from and it only grew around 6,000 followers in 6 months.

-How do you measure how many content creators there are in a category?
-Although this can be tricky since you don’t have complete information about everyone on Instagram, an effective first-measure is looking at the number of posts within a main hashtag of the content category you’re analyzing.
+How do you measure how many content creators there are in a niche?
+Although this can be tricky since you don’t have complete information about everyone on Instagram, an effective first-measure is looking at the number of posts within a main hashtag of the content niche you’re analyzing.